Information, advice and guidance

 Level 7 - Master's degree

-Our Traineeships are aimed at giving 16 to 18 year-olds the opportunity to develop the skills they need to find, and succeed in, employment or progress onto an Apprenticeship.
+Our Apprenticeship Preparation Programmes are aimed at giving 16 to 18 year-olds the opportunity to develop the skills they need to find, and succeed in, employment or progress onto an Apprenticeship.
 You'll work on your C.V. skills, interview techniques as well a many other vital skills to help you gain an Apprenticeship.
 We will also help find you a work experience placement, which will be a great addition to your C.V.
 You may also hear them called Traineeships.

 It's easy to apply, just fill out our short application form and our recruitment team will get in touch with you to discuss your options.
 It will be an informal chat and they will help you find the perfect Apprenticeship (or Traineeship) for you.